DavidePosillipo/DSR_ML_Fundamentals_2023/README.md

 To access the mlflow UI, just run from the repository folder the following command `mlflow ui --backend-store-uri sqlite:///mlflow.db` and open on a web browser the generated ip (e.g. http://127.0.0.1:5000/)

 ## External Resources
 A very good resource that I will refer to during the class is the following repository: https://github.com/dvgodoy/ML_Fundamentals.
-It contains interective widgets to explore the ML models properties.
+It contains interactive widgets to explore the ML models properties.
 The author is a DSR alumnus and former DSR teacher.